How to Backup SQL Server Database in 3 Ways - Qiling

 Can you back up a SQL database while it is in use?

-However, if you use a differential or transaction log backup, the answer is yes - you can back up a SQL database while it is in use.
-These types of backups only capture data that has changed since the last full backup, so they do not need a complete copy of the database.
+The answer is yes, you can back up a SQL database while it is in use, especially with differential or transaction log backups.
+These types of backups only capture data that has changed since the last full backup, making them efficient and not requiring a complete copy of the database.

 How do I backup my entire SQL Server database?